-COVID-19 Outbreak
+Ongoing COVID-19 Outbreak and Related Disruptions

-We are continuing to closely monitor the impact of the COVID-19 outbreak on our business, results of operations and financial results.
+We are continuing to closely monitor the impact of the ongoing COVID-19 outbreak on our business, results of operations and financial results.
 The situation surrounding the COVID-19 outbreak remains fluid and the full extent of the positive or negative impact of the COVID-19 outbreak on our business will depend on certain developments including the length of time that the outbreak continues, the impact on consumer activity and behaviors and the effect on our customers, employees, suppliers, and stockholders, all of which are uncertain and cannot be predicted.
-See "Risk Factors" beginning on page 11 for additional details.
 Our focus remains on promoting the health, safety and financial security of our employees and serving our customers.
 As a result, we have taken a number of precautionary measures, including implementing social distancing and enhanced cleaning measures in our facilities, suspending all non-essential travel, transitioning certain of our employees to working-from-home arrangements, reimbursing certain employee technology purchases, providing emergency paid time off and targeted hourly pay increases and developing no contact delivery methods.